 Ever want to get organized but the thought of spending money on containers talked you right out of it?
-Marie Kondo’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing book and her Netflix show is a hot topic, but the cost of containers might stop you from taking on the challenge of tidying.
 There is a way around spending money on beautiful containers and other fancy organizing gadgets; you just have to get creative and look around your house to see what you already have.

 Not sure what to look for in a reliable, sturdy container?
-Every time you make a purchase, you have a decision to make.
-To throw away the container your purchase came in or not to throw away the container.
-It’s safe to say sometimes you really are left with just trash, but other times you are left with a great opportunity to organize something.
-Here are some suggestions of items you may want to think twice about before tossing them:
+Every time you make a purchase, you have a decision to make: To throw away the container your purchase came in or not.

-Electronics come in great, thin, sturdy boxes that would work really well to organize your drawers.
+Electronics come in thin but sturdy boxes that would work really well to organize your drawers.
 Small jewelry boxes make great little cubbies for your junk drawer.
 Once you have the box and lid in place, you can use a paper clip to clip the boxes together so they don’t move around.

 Clear jars work wonders when trying to corral multiples of the same small item.
-When you can see what you are looking for you are more apt to put things back where they go and you spend less time searching for items in the long run.
-Some examples of clear jars would be mason jars, old jelly jars, or baby food jars.
+When you can see what you are looking for, you are more apt to put things back where they go and you spend less time searching for items in the long run.

-If you have ever had a baby in your home, then you have probably wondered what you could do with the little glass baby jars their baby food comes in.
-Well Grandpa had the right idea when he used to take those little jars to the shed and use them to hold nails, screws, nuts and bolts, and any other small object that needed a place to call home.
+Grandpa had the right idea when he used to take those baby food jars to the shed and use them to hold nails, screws, nuts and bolts, and any other small object that needed a place to call home.
 Even touch-up paint can be stored in a baby food jar, instead of keeping those big, crusty paint cans that only have a smidgen of paint at the bottom.
-Find more ideas in Lorayne Miller’s Baby Food Jars : Great Craft Ideas.

 Baby wipe containers can be used again and again after they are empty.
 The hinged lid allows you to close the container up tight.
 Reuse for homemade baby wipes, bathroom supplies, or even small toys.